ProAccess/MakeMyHOAok/HOA Cert Program.md

+<link href="./css/mdstyles.css" rel="stylesheet" type="text/css">
 ---
-title: 'Proposals for establishing the California Board of Certification for Community Association Directors'
+title: '# Proposal for establishing the California Board of Certification for Community Association Directors'
----
-<link href="./css/mdstyles.css" rel="stylesheet" type="text/css">

-# Proposal for establishing the California Board of Certification for Community Association Directors

 ---

 The persistent problem of recruiting qualified directors